aravindg36/linux-newbies/README.md

 # linux-newbies
 linux guide for newbies
+I recommend to read this in a pc or laptop for better understanding and for a better alignment of texts.
 I prefer linux mint os over others since :---

 i) It is user friendly